NHSDigital/nhs-notify/README.md

 ## Who/what is this repository is for?

 - NHS Developers working on NHS Notify
-- Those who are interested in how NHS Notify is architected and developed.
+- Those who are interested in NHS Notify architecture and how it is developed.

 ## Who/what is this repository not for?